Lines of descent in the deterministic mutation-selection model with pairwise interaction: Introduction

+Specifically, this program has been started for the \emph{mutation--selection differential equation}, one of the most well-known deterministic models of population genetics.
+It describes the interplay between selection (which tends to concentrate the population towards the set of fit(test) types) and mutation (which tends to randomise the population).
+For example, the mutation--selection equation with unidirectional mutation and \emph{genic selection} applies when haploid\footnote{that is, carrying only one copy of the genetic information} individuals reproduce independently of each other; the corresponding genealogical structure is the \emph{ancestral selection graph (ASG)} \citep{KroNe97,NeKro97,Ne99}.
+The differential equation displays a bifurcation of its equilibria; this could be explained by long-term properties of a variant of the ancestral selection graph \citep{BCH17,Cordero2017590,Baake2018}.

-Beyond shedding new light on known results, tracing back the ancestral lines may be used to investigate the type distribution of the ancestors of today's population.
-This is an object of considerable interest -- after all, these ancestors are those that have been successful in the long run.
-This question is not accessible in the ODE context, but does require tracing back ancestral lines.
-Building on concepts originally developed for multitype branching processes \cite{Jagers89,Jagers92}, the ancestral type of typical individuals was investigated for haploid mutation-selection equations in \cite{HRWB,BaakeGeorgii}.
-The approach was later complemented by a variant of the ASG, which resulted in more detailed genealogical information \cite{2015CorderoULT,BCH17,Baake2018}.
-Comparing the present type distribution with the ancestral one yields deep insight into connections between the present and the past, and sheds new light on the bifurcations of the equilibria of the ODE.
+Beyond shedding new light on the solution of the differential equation, tracing back the ancestral lines may be used to determine the type distribution of the ancestors of today's population.
+They are of considerable interest -- after all, it is them that have been successful in the long run.
+The ancestral type distribution is not directly accessible in the differential equation context.
+For the case of genic selection, it was investigated in \cite{HRWB,BaakeGeorgii}, building on concepts originally developed for multitype branching processes \cite{Jagers89,Jagers92}.
+The analysis was later complemented by an approach based on a variant of the ASG \cite{Cordero2017590,BCH17,Baake2018}.

-Our goal in this article is to extend these results to the case with interaction between individuals.
-In the aforementioned haploid mutation--selection equation, individuals reproduce independently of each other; we will now explore the case of pairwise interaction, where the reproduction rate of an individual depends on the type of a partner chosen uniformly from the population.
-Biologically, this is a special case of what is known as \emph{frequency-dependent} selection, which also occurs in evolutionary game theory (see, e.g., \citep[Ch.~22]{Hofbauer_Sigmund_03}).
-Furthermore, the resulting equation is equivalent to the so-called diploid mutation--selection equation, which describes individuals that carry two copies of the genetic information rather than one as in the haploid case.
+In this article, we extend the results for the mutation--selection equation with genic selection to the case with pairwise interaction between individuals.
+In the latter setting, the reproduction rate depends on the type of a uniformly chosen partner.
+Biologically, this is a special case of \emph{frequency-dependent} selection.
+The resulting equation is equivalent to the \emph{diploid mutation--selection equation}, which describes individuals that carry two copies of the genetic information rather than one as in the haploid case.